unisos-pip/utils/dev/README.rst

 Overview
 ========

-unisos.utils: General purpose python utilities at unisos layer.
+unisos.utils: General purpose python utilities at unisos layer. (shRun, etc.)

+shRun is an adoption of invoke.run for ICMs.

 Support
 =======